codeablehq/KubePress/README.md

 Secrets are a special type of environment variables - ones that should not be stored in clear text, because they contain sensitive (or, you guessed it, _secret_) information.

-Minimal set of secrets that WordPress uses out of the box are keys, salts and nonces (`AUTH_KEY`, `NONCE_KEY`, `NONCE_SALT`,..) you see in the default installation, plus `DB_PASSWORD`.
+Minimal set of secrets that WordPress uses out of the box are keys, salts and nonces (`AUTH_KEY`, `NONCE_KEY`, `NONCE_SALT`,..) you see in the default installation, plus `DB_PASSWORD` and `SMTP_PASSWORD`.

 While it's perfectly fine to use the secrets as usual environment variables locally, they are huge security risk in production, especially since you'll be likely committing your code to a Git repository.

-Kubernetes exposes secrets to containers with a special directory (which you define where it should be mounted) so that each secret becomes a file and the contents of that file is the actual secret.
-Example: if you set secrets to be mounted into `/var/secrets` then your `db-password` will be available inside `/var/secrets/db-password`.
+Kubernetes exposes secrets to containers with a special directory so that each secret becomes a file and the contents of that file is the actual secret.
+Example: Set secrets to be mounted into `/etc/environment` then your `DB_PASSWORD` will be available inside `/etc/environment/DB_PASSWORD`.
+See [`examples/k8s/deployment.yml`](examples/k8s/deployment.yml#L35).
-That's why, this image comes with a startup script (inside [`usr/local/bin/docker-entrypoint.sh`](usr/local/bin/docker-entrypoint.sh#L10)) that loops through all the secrets files and exposes them as environment variables.
-For the script to work, you *must* set an environment variable `SECRETS_PATH` that points to the directory in which your secrets are mounted (see [`examples/k8s/deployment.yml`](examples/k8s/deployment.yml#L35)).

 General rule of thumb whether a configuration value should be a secret is that you wouldn't be comfortable committing it in a Git repository.